aconchillo/guile-oauth/README.md

     server.
 It includes the response and body as arguments.

 - (**oauth1-client-http-request** url credentials access-token) : Access a
-  server's protected resource url with the given client credentials and a *access-token* response.
+  server's protected resource *url* with the given client *credentials* and the previously obtined *access-token* response.

   - *#:method* : the HTTP method to request the access token (defaults to *'GET*).